oskarbraten/navne-applikasjon/TESTING.md

 DAT153: Obligatory assignment 1 &amp; 2
 # Test Plan

 D: Description
 R: Expected results

-#### Test OnInstallBehaviour.
+### Test OnInstallBehaviour

+__Description:__
 Test that when the app is first installed, it will prompt the user for a name, then check that assigned name is correctly displayed.

+__Type:__
+Activity/UI

+__Pre-conditions:__
+Cleared default shared preferences.

+__Expected result:__
-Expected result is that the app prompts user for name and displays it correctly
+The app prompts the user for a name and when entered displays it correctly in the main menu (MainActivity).

-#### Test ChangeUserName
+### Test ChangeUserName

+__Desciption:__
-D: Test that displayed username is changed when adjusted in settings.
+Test that displayed username is changed when adjusted in settings.

+__Type:__
+UI

+__Pre-conditions:__
+None.

+__Expected result:__
-R: That the username is changed
+That the username is changed, and updated in the main menu (MainActivity).

-#### Test ChangeUserPicture
+### Test ChangeUserPicture

+__Desciption:__
-D: Test that displayed userpicture is changed when adjusted in settings and saved to application internal storage.
+Test that displayed userpicture is changed when adjusted in settings and saved to application internal storage.

+__Type:__
+UI

+__Pre-conditions:__
+None.

+__Expected result:__
-R: That the profilepicture is changed and saved to app internal storage.
+That the profilepicture is changed and saved to app internal storage.

-#### Test AddPerson
+### Test AddPerson

+__Description:__
-D: Test that the user is able to add a person, name them, add a picture and that this is saved to the app and correctly displayed in the galery.
+Test that the user is able to add a person, name them, add a picture and that this is saved to the app and correctly displayed in the gallery.

+__Type:__
+UI

+__Pre-conditions:__
+None.

+__Expected result:__
-R: That user is able to add person to app.
+That user is able to add person to app.

-#### Test Gallery
+### Test Gallery

+__Description:__
-D: Test that the user is able to see all the pictures, and that when a picture is clicked it displays the correct name to the picture.
+Test that the user is able to see all the pictures, and that when a picture is clicked it displays the correct name to the picture.

+__Type:__
+UI

+__Pre-conditions:__
+None.

+__Expected result:__
-R: That all pictures are displayed and shows the correct names.
+That all pictures are displayed and shows the correct names.

-#### Test LearningMode
+### Test LearningMode

+__Description:__
-D: Test that when learningmode is started that when the correct name is inputed it confirms that it was correct and that points are awarded, and that when a wrong string is entered it says that it was wrong and points removed.
+Test that when learningmode is started that when the correct name is inputed it confirms that it was correct and that points are awarded, and that when a wrong string is entered it says that it was wrong and points removed.
 Also check that the same picture is not displayed twice in a row, unless there is only a single picture.

+__Type:__
+UI

+__Pre-conditions:__
+None.

+__Expected result:__
-R: That the correct name is confirmed as correct and rewarded and that a wrong string is rejected as wrong and punished.
+That the correct name is confirmed as correct and rewarded and that a wrong string is rejected as wrong and punished.
 That the same picture won't be shown twice in a row.

-#### Test HighscoreUpdate
+### Test HighscoreUpdate

+__Description:__
-D: Check that when a new highscore is reached in learning mode, that it will properly replace the old highscore, and that a lower score than a highscore doesn't affect the displayed highscore in main activity.
+Check that when a new highscore is reached in learning mode, that it will properly replace the old highscore, and that a lower score than a highscore doesn't affect the displayed highscore in main activity.

+__Type:__
+UI

+__Pre-conditions:__
+None.

+__Expected result:__
-R: That a new highscore is saved and displayed in main activity, and that any lower score will be discarded
+That a new highscore is saved and displayed in main activity, and that any lower score will be discarded